youngvanda/google-dork-generator/README.md

 # Google Dork Generator
 My Handy Google Dorks for Hunting/Pentesting.
 I personally collected these Google Dorks from reading write-ups, other hunters' Tweets and experiences.
-So don't just rely on these dorks add them gradually to your DB.
+So don't just rely on these dorks and add your new discovered dorks theme gradually to your DB.

 # Installation
 If you have a VPS: